itswagi/simple-api-react/README.md

 ## Running the Project

 1. Clone the repo and perform a `yarn install` to instal all package dependencies.
-2. Add a .env file in the root directory
-  a.
-Setup an environment variable called REACT_APP_SERVER_URL with the api link appended with /artists. i.e. www.link.com/artists/
+2. Add a .env file in the root directory.
+Setup an environment variable called REACT_APP_SERVER_URL with the api link appended with /artists. i.e. www.link.com/artists/.
-  b.
 Setup a variable called REACT_APP_API_ID with your API_ID
 3. Use the `yarn start` script to start up the application

 ## Directory Structure